Value-based supplier management

 Code of conduct for the supply chain

-The demands and expectations defined in our supplier code of conduct cover the following areas:
+The basic principles and requirements defined in our supplier code of conduct cover the following fields:

 Legality and integrity